Temporomandibular joint physiotherapy

 - relaxation of the joint and improvement of muscle flexibility

 - learning self-therapy – learning exercises to do at home

-After completing the form, we will respond within 60 minutes during the clinic’s working hours.
+Once you have completed the form, we will respond within 60 minutes during clinic hours.